fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-_AutoScaler_ provides auto scaling functionality for any scalable resource.
+_AutoScaler_ provides auto-scaling functionality for any scalable resource.
 Multiple _Controllers_ can be defined on the _AutoScaler_ for performing scale-out or scale-in.
-The _AutoScaler_ can interface with infrastructure APIs such as Kubernetes to perform auto scale.
+The _AutoScaler_ can interface with infrastructure APIs such as Kubernetes to perform auto-scale.

 <dl>
 <dt>cooldown_override_percentage</dt>